 - The Authority will continue its housing loan programs, but will depend entirely on its limited revolving funds to fund and continue its programs. - To continue partnership with National Development Bank of Palau (NDBP) in the EESP program.
-Under this program, NDBP home loan borrowers may be eligible for loan subsidies of \$3,000 to \$6,000 for incorporating energy efficiency measures into their newly constructed homes. - Partnership with NDBP to extend assistance towards providing loans through the Energy Efficient Retro-Fit (renovation) Program. - To seek and continue partnership to develop similar subdivision housing projects in various States of the Republic of Palau. - Partnership with NDBP and Bank of Guam in initiating the Belau Real Estate Financing Program. - Leased parcel of land has been secured and the construction of a permanent office building for the Authority will be forthcoming with plans for 2014 ground-breaking.
+Under this program, NDBP home loan borrowers may be eligible for loan subsidies of \$3,000 to \$6,000 for incorporating energy efficiency measures into their newly constructed homes. - Leased parcel of land has been secured and the construction of a permanent office building for the Authority will be forthcoming however, due to land issues will be delayed.